Card in Atrium: Meetings on Calendar card

 For individuals, the total number of external meetings completed in a backward-looking time interval or scheduled for a forward-looking time interval.
 These meetings are further categorized, for a given rep, as either the initial meeting with an Account or a follow-up meeting with an Account.
 For teams, the average number of meetings per rep or the total number of meetings across the team.

-Because we pull this information from the Google Calendar, we assume that any meeting invite that remains on the calendar is for a meeting that actually took place, while any meeting invite that was deleted or moved represents a meeting that was cancelled or rescheduled.
+Because we pull this information from the Google Calendar, we assume that any meeting invite that remains on the calendar with accepted attendees is for a meeting that actually took place, while any meeting invite that was deleted or moved represents a meeting that was cancelled or rescheduled.

 The Meetings card is populated directly with calendar data - either Google Calendar or Office 365 - depending on your organizations' settings.
 In most cases, Atrium can use "single player" Google Calendar data from a single user's Google Calendar connection, or after the Atrium Google Workspace application has been installed.
 For Office 365 customers, the Meetings card will only be populated after providing administrative access to Office 365 calendar.

-All meetings on an individual’s Google Calendar where (1) the individual is the owner of or an attendee on a calendar invite and (2) at least one attendee on the calendar invite either has a corporate email domain or has an email address that is associated with a Contact in Salesforce.
+All meetings on an individual’s Google Calendar where (1) the individual is the owner of or an attendee on a calendar invite (and has accepted the invite) and (2) at least one attendee on the calendar invite either has a corporate email domain or has an email address that is associated (and has accepted the invite) with a Contact in Salesforce.

 Note: Meetings are associated to opportunities according to whether contacts on the meeting invite have an email domain that matches the email domain of the Account or of any Contacts associated with the Account.